umans-tech/issue-solver-bots/gitlab-ci/README.md

     MODEL_NAME: gpt-3.5-turbo
 ```

+> [!TIP]
-> 💡 **Tip:** Experiment with different agents and models to find the best fit for your project's needs.
+> Experiment with different agents and models to find the best fit for your project's needs.

 ### Docker Configuration